"Tech Papers" by panic

 hit-counter-download.com

 Exhaust header design using individual primary pipes for each cylinder has been fairly well examined elsewhere.
-However, this is only applicable to engines with an individual exhaust port for each cylinder, and cannot be directly applied to many older engines with common or siamese exhaust ports such as the BMC Mini, or other in-line four and six cylinder engines such as Chevrolet 216, 235 & 261, GMC 248, 270 & 302, etc. including both pushrod OHV and side-valve types.
-These engines generally have the center pair or pairs of exhaust ports shared between adjacent cylinders, such as the #2 & 3 (four cylinder), or #2 & 3 and 4 & 5 (six cylinder).
+However, this is generally specific to engines with an individual exhaust port for each cylinder, and cannot be directly applied to many older engines with common or “siamese” center exhaust ports such as the BMC A Series (Mini, &c.), B Series (MG, &c.) or other in-line four cylinder engines including both pushrod OHV and side-valve types.
+These engines have the center exhaust port shared between the #2 & 3 adjacent cylinders.

 One method of compensating for this is known as the “long center branch”

-design, where the individual primary pipes (from the end cylinders: #1 & 4 or 1 & 6) are merged into a pair or pairs rather quickly, as found in “tri-Y” (4-2-1) systems.
+design, where the individual primary pipes (from the end cylinders: #1 & 4) are merged into a pair rather quickly, as found in “tri-Y” (4-2-1) systems.
 Their length is ½ of the calculated “tuned length” for the RPM needed for peak power.

 LCB header concept detail